 - Great value for the price

-Fuzion Z250 and X5 Scooter Review – Results of our Test Rides
+Fuzion Scooter Z250 and X5 Models Review

 The X5 and Z250 Fuzion scooters are both solid-quality options for the beginning to intermediate trick scooter enthusiast.
-While your child probably started on a kick-scooter, when they’re begging to do tricks and dragging you to the skate park, it’s definitely time to upgrade.
+While your child probably started on a kick scooter, when they’re begging to do tricks and dragging you to the skate park, it’s definitely time to upgrade.
 With thicker concave decks and stationary forks, trick scooters are more comfortable and safer to use whether dropping into the bowl or doing tail whips and grinds.

 Between the three of our testers (8, 10, and 11-year-olds), it quickly became clear that Fuzion scooters were fun, easy to use, and gave them some serious street cred.
 And sometimes street cred is all you need to boost your confidence, right??
 While the other kids at the skate park were scooting around on those cheap kick-scooters, our little team seemed to own the place on their Fuzions.